Feldjägerkorps: The Feldgendarmerie

+A member of the Feldgendarmerie accompanies Russian prisoners in Simferopol, January 1942.

 In the course of the rearmament of Nazi Germany and the establishment of the Wehrmacht in 1935, no permanent military police force was initially established.
 The formation of permanent specialized law enforcement troops for the military only occurred on mobilization preceding the outbreak of the Second World War.
 Members of this regular military police force, the Feldgendarmerie, were recruited from the over 8,000 Ordnungspolizei (order police) conscripted into the army.
 Organizationally, they reported to the Oberkommando des Heeres (Army High Command, OKH), and each field army and division had a Feldgendarmerie component.
 Among its main tasks were control of the army rear area, control of traffic and supply lines, and conducting searches for deserters, stragglers and those absent without leave (AWOL).
 The Feldgendarmerie had the authority to issue orders to every soldier in every branch of the military.
 Following the example of the army, the Luftwaffe Field Divisions and the Waffen-SS also established their own Feldgendarmerie units.